Koraput district: Local Bodies

 In accordance with the three tier system of Panchayati Raj, the district comprises one Zila Parishad of 29 constituencies (or Zones) further subdivided is divided into 240 Gram Panchayats in 14 Panchayat Samitis.
 The President, Zila Parishad heads the body while the Collector and CDO function as its CEO and EO respectively.
 Each Panchayat Samiti is headed by a Chairman with the BDO as the CEO while the Panchayat is headed by a Sarpanch with an executive officer.
 Like the Zila Parishad, the other two bodies also have constituencies like PS Zones or Wards respectively.
 Each of these bodies has access to annual grants from the Finance Commission and are responsible for approving their own budgets in general body meetings.

+Geographical indication

+Koraput Kalajeera rice was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry under the Union Government of India on 02/01/2024 (valid until 10/01/2032).

+Jaivik Sri Farmers Producer Company Limited from Pujariput, proposed the GI registration of Koraput Kalajeera rice.
+After filing the application in January 2022, the rice was granted the GI tag in 2024 by the Geographical Indication Registry in Chennai, making the name "Koraput Kalajeera rice" exclusive to the rice grown in the region.
+It thus became the first rice variety from Odisha and the 25th type of goods from Odisha to earn the GI tag.

+The GI tag protects the rice from illegal selling and marketing, and gives it legal protection and a unique identity.